devcontainers/spec/docs/specs/devcontainer-features-distribution.md

 # Distribution and Discovery of Dev Container Features

-**TL;DR Check out the [quick start repository](https://github.com/devcontainers/feature-template) to get going on distributing your own Dev Container Features.**
+**TL;DR Check out the [quick start repository](https://github.com/devcontainers/feature-template) to get started on distributing your own Dev Container Features.**

 This specification defines a pattern where community members and organizations can author and self-publish [Dev Container Features](./devcontainer-features.md).